axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 It is a string value.
 Useful to open up numeric keyboard on touch devices.
 See official HTML documentation for details.

+Default: ".\*" This RegEx allows everything.
+An empty string causes errors on form validation.

 ### inputmode

 It is a string value.
 Useful to open up numeric keyboard on touch devices.
 See official HTML documentation for details.